Concurrent Frequently Asked Questions

 No, students must enroll by the posted enrollment deadlines in the current semester the course is offered.

 Q: I never received a login ID and password email.
 How do I get one sent to me?

-Your login ID and a temporary password was emailed from firstname.lastname@example.org shortly after your application is submitted.
-Please check your junk or spam mail on the email account your provided as it does appear in those folders frequently.
+Your login ID and a temporary password was emailed from firstname.lastname@example.org shortly after your application is processed.
+Please check your junk or spam mail on the email account you provided as it does appear in those folders frequently.
 If you still believe you have not received this email please contact the IT Helpdesk.

 Q: I can’t login to my HCC account.
 Help!

 First confirm you are using the correct user id: email@example.com.
 If you are having trouble remembering your password select the Forgot MyHCC Password link.
 If you are still having problems please contact the IT Helpdesk.

 Q: I need my Student ID to enroll in classes, where can I find that?